Q&A Session: Ken Madrigal

 What are the steps you go through to create a social media campaign strategy?
 And what metrics do you focus on to determine the success of the campaign?

-Well…this could be a really long answer…i’ll try to sum it up, by thinking about first creating engagement around the objective you are looking to accomplish. you should always start with social voice of the customer to just understand what conversations are out there. then take a look about how you want to be part of those topics or influence them….remember you will never have control over a topic, brands are just actors with probably less pull than an authentic influencer….when you think about metrics..i want to say think more innovatively about activations….get the networks around the topics or the decision maker engaging with the content or point of view. do not go directly to think that will drive a call to action or choice.
+Well…this could be a really long answer…i’ll try to sum it up, by thinking about first creating engagement around the objective you are looking to accomplish.
+You should always start with the social voice of the customer to just understand what conversations are out there.
+Then take a look at how you want to be part of those topics or influence them….remember you will never have control over a topic, brands are just actors with probably less pull than an authentic influencer….when you think about metrics..I want to say think more innovatively about activations….get the networks around the topics or the decision-maker engaging with the content or point of view.
+Do not go directly to think that will drive a call to action or choice.

 What would happen if Verizon stopped all its marketing campaigns for two weeks?

-Digital marketing really works like search in my mind. you need to have an organic and program approach or you tend to lose your priority standing and top of mindedness. you would not go away … you would lose your momentum and would have to play catch up to build it back with all the digital algorithms…hope that helps
+Digital marketing really works like a search in my mind.
+You need to have an organic and program approach or you tend to lose your priority standing and top of mindedness.
+You would not go away … you would lose your momentum and would have to play catch up to build it back with all the digital algorithms…hope that helps.

 Do you treat high profile users (influencers) differently on social media given the potential of their reach?
 If so, how?